NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sailor.md

 Choose two attribute boosts.
 One must be to **Strength** or **Dexterity**, and one is a free attribute boost.

 You're trained in the Athletics skill and the Sailing Lore skill.
-You gain the [[Feats/Underwater Marauder|Underwater Marauder]] skill feat.
+You gain the [[Underwater Marauder|Underwater Marauder]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*